cncartistsec/WiFi-Pineapple-Pager-Payloads/README.md

 # WiFi-Pineapple-Pager-Payloads
 Hak5 WiFi Pineapple Pager Payloads by cncartist

-The [BluePine Bluetooth Scanning Suite](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager) includes all of these Bluetooth tools in one payload and will receive more frequent updates.
+The [BluePine Bluetooth Scanning Suite](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager) includes all of the below Bluetooth tools in one payload and will receive more frequent updates.

 # Bluetooth Device Hunter (bt-device-hunter)